When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Drywall Size (Ft) Installation Difficulty Best Uses

-4 x 8 Easy Residential homes.
+4 x 8 Easy Standard residential walls.

 Standard Drywall Sizes